Intravenous conscious sedation in Mallorca

 How does conscious sedation work?

-Conscious sedation is applied by inhaling nitrous oxide with oxygen through a nasal mask.
-This technique produces a calming effect on the patient, which at the same time keeps them awake and able to communicate with the specialist at all times.
+Sedation is administered through an intravenous line.
+The medication has a calming effect on the patient, who remains awake and able to communicate with the specialist at all times.

 Treatments that can be accompanied by conscious sedation